 Dangerous Visions ed.
 Harlan Ellison

-The New Weird ed.
+The Weird: A Compendium of Strange and Dark Stories ed.
 Ann & Jeff Vandermeer

 Year’s Best Fantasy and Horror ed.
 Ellen Datlow, Terri Windling et al.